TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 Each `.py` file containing a macro definition must import SQLMesh's `macro` decorator with `from sqlmesh import macro`.

-Python macros are defined as regular python functions adorned with the SQLMesh `@macro()` decorators.
+Python macros are defined as regular python functions adorned with the SQLMesh `@macro()` decorator.
 The first argument to the function must be `evaluator`, which provides the macro evaluation context in which the macro function will run.

 Python macro functions may return values of either `string` or SQLGlot `expression` types.
 SQLMesh will automatically parse returned strings into a SQLGlot expression after the function is executed so they can be incorporated into the model query's semantic representation.